IT’S 2:18AM EASTERN STANDARD TIME

 WORD OF WARNING ON THE MAKI

-For those that eat with their eyes, the thick cuts of tuna in the honten’s makizushi might be interesting.
+For those that eat with their eyes, you might have been hoping for the thick cuts of honmaguro in the makizushi, just like the honten (see below).
 My evening, Nakaochi – scraped tuna from the rib bone, delicious, but no shape – was used.
 You can see the difference below.

 12: Nakaochi